HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Instant hot water dispensers seem innocuous enough, but they have the intrinsic capacity to do major damage–be it to your hand, your property, or even themselves.
+Instant hot water dispensers seem innocuous enough, but they have the intrinsic capacity to do major damage–be it to your hand, your home, your property, or even themselves.
 While the electronics are rarely complicated on these devices, the heating element must literally bring water to a boil, and gets dangerously hot.

 That’s why it’s vital to select products with concealed heating elements.
 These are much less likely to make contact with your skin or flammable materials.
 What’s more, look for onboard boil-dry protection, which shuts the unit off whenever there’s no water left to boil.
 (If you have trouble understanding this, consider that water is a powerful heat sink.
 This means it soaks up all that heat produced by the heating element.
 Without the water, there’s nothing to stop the heating element from going full power and overheating.)

-Other commonly overlooked/poorly understood safety features include:
+Other commonly overlooked/poorly understood safety features of hot water dispensers include: